caijiah/cs5200-final-project/README.md

 We have 3 portable enumerations.
 They are Animal, Category and Role.
 An animal can be “CAT”, “DOG”, “FISH”, “BIRD”.
 A category of an item can be “FOOD”, “TOY”, “TREAT”, “MEDICINE”.
 A user can be either “CUSTOMER” or “SUPPLIER”.

 ## Description of the user interface requirements
+- Log in Page: Requires user's username and password to login and directs to user's profile page.
+- Sign up Page: Requires user's information and create a new user.
-- User List: displays a list of all users.
+- User Profile Page: displays a user's profile.
-- User Editor: displays a particular user for editing or allows creating a new user.
+- User Profile Editor: displays a user's profile and enables user to edit profile.
-- Customer List: displays a list of all customers.
+- Referral List: displays all users referred by this user.
-- Customer Editor: displays a particular customer for editing and allows navigating to the shopping cart for that customer.
 - Shopping Cart List: displays a list of products that are selected by a given customer.
 - Shopping Cart Editor: displays a particular shopping cart for editing and allows navigating to the customer who owns that shopping cart.
 - Order List: displays a list of orders that are placed by a given customer.